 22.214.171.124 The IT regulations should be reviewed regularly with all employees and with all new hires.

 126.96.36.199 All employees and third-party employees receive adequate training and updating regarding the Information security policy and procedures.
 The training requirements may vary.

 188.8.131.52 Breaches of the Information security policy and accompanying guidelines will normally result in sanctions.

-184.108.40.206 Cloud9 Software's information, information systems and other assets will only be utilised for their intended purpose.
+184.108.40.206 Cloud9 Software's information, information systems and other assets will only be utilized for their intended purpose.
 Necessary private usage is permitted.